 The Market & Opportunities To Teach English In Vietnam

-Vietnam was below the radar for expats seeking teaching opportunities for a long time.
+Vietnam was below the radar for expats seeking English teaching jobs in Asia for a long time.
 Until recently, most teachers looking for teach abroad experiences in South East Asia, headed for Japan, South Korea or China.
 But today, the situation is rapidly changing.
 More and more job seekers are now interested in the country and are looking for opportunities to teach English in Vietnam making it one of the highly sought after and best countries to teach English.

 One of the reasons for the sudden opening up of the Vietnamese market is the change in government policy.
 A decade earlier, the Vietnamese government decided to give priority to improving English speaking skills in the country and to promote it as a place to teach English in Asia.
 This is because Vietnam was on the cusp of growth and English was required to promote international business and tourism.
 The new focus on English encouraged a boom in language academies.
 Professional language schools opened up in major cities and the demand for native English teachers shot up.